Estimated reading time: 9 minutes

 Linear Algebra: The Math of Systems and Transformations

 Linear algebra is like the math of relationships between objects, quantities, and transformations.
-It deals with vectors, matrices, and systems of linear equations.
-Think of it as the language of systems and transformations.
+Specifically, it deals with vectors, matrices, and systems of linear equations.
+In other words, think of it as the language of systems and transformations that allows us to model and solve complex problems efficiently.

 Key Topics: